 To provide access to prosperity for all in their community, CareerSource Flagler Volusia, the local workforce development board, and Daytona State College, a comprehensive Florida State College, have both implemented ELI Entrepreneurial Mindset training.
-By either teaching as a standalone skill set, pairing it with career and technical education, empowering employed workers, or integrating ELI Entrepreneurial Mindset into young adult programs, the leadership of these two entities have a common goal.
+By either teaching it as a standalone skill set, pairing it with career and technical education, empowering employed workers, or integrating into young adult programs, the leadership of these two entities have a common goal.
 To equip their community with the mindset that will propel them forward in personal and career empowerment pursuits equitably.

 About our Guests:

 Charlie Howell: Over the last 17 years, Charlie served as IT Director and CIO of CareerSource Flagler Volusia.
 In this role, he led the transformation from live workshops to interactive online workshops, converted the company from local storage and computing to cloud-based services and storage, and implemented an intensive cybersecurity enterprise.
 In 2017, Charlie became the Vice President of Business Development and Technology.
 This role includes creating partnerships with area businesses, defining and implementing solutions to business employment and training needs, writing policies, and administration of technology initiatives.
-Charlie has served as the Chair of the statewide Workforce Information Technology Group and as Secretary for the Volusia Community Organizations Active in Disasters.
+Additionally, Charlie has served as the Chair of the statewide Workforce Information Technology Group.
+Also, as Secretary for the Volusia Community Organizations Active in Disasters.